dewaalaw/dsprojects/human-values-scale/src/Part-1---Psychometric-Analysis.md

-Part 1 - Psychometric Analysis of the Human Values Scale
+Part 1 - Psychometric Analysis of the Human Value Scale
 ================

 # Introduction

-A value is an abstract orientation or belief that frame a behavioural ideal; are grounded in needs and norms; contextually stable yet time dependent; and hierarchical insofar as their (self or social) importance—e.g., it is quite common for a person or a group of people to hold certain values at higher regard than others.
-That values are grounded in needs and norms suggest that values are often a medium through which needs and norms are communicated.
-While values are contextually stable, changes within society, polity, and the economy bring about changes within values.
-Hence values change with time, in turn bringing about changes within society, politics, and the economy (Schwartz, 1994).
-Values are often distinguished from-, yet linked to valences, which are latent preconditions understood in terms of attraction or aversion (Feather, 1995).
-Accordingly, and given the diversity of people, it is conceivable that values are as diverse as people.
+Values are an abstract orientation or belief that frame a behavioural ideal; are grounded in needs and norms; contextually stable yet time dependent; and hierarchical insofar as their (self or social) importance.
+For example, it is quite common for a person or a group of people to hold certain values at higher regard than others.
+That values are grounded in needs and norms suggest that they are often a medium through which needs and norms are communicated.
+Now, although values are contextually stable, changes within society, polity, and the economy bring about changes within values.
+For this reason, values change with time—in turn bringing about changes within society, politics, and the economy
+(Schwartz, 1994).
+Taken together, values influence as they are influenced.

+Valences, albeit linked, are often distinguished from values.
+The former is a latent preconditions understood in terms of attraction or aversion (Feather, 1995).
+Accordingly, and given the spread of people, values are conceivably as diverse as people.

 ## Swchartz’ Model of Basic Human Values

-Shalom H. Schwartz contends that despite this diversity there are nonetheless a normative and indeed now regarded a canonical set of ten transcendental human values defined by the central goal they represent.
-These are underlayed by four motivational goals—self-transcendence, conservation, self-enhancement, and openness to change.
-As shown in Figure 1, the model obtains a circular structure of human values according to the content of their underlying motivational goal.
+Shalom H. Schwartz contends that despite this diversity there are nonetheless a normative and indeed now regarded a canonical set of ten transcendental human values, defined by the central goal they represent.
+The 10 values are derived from what Schwartz regard as universal amongst all people—i.e., ‘the needs of individuals as biological organisms’, ‘requisites of coordinated social interaction’, ‘and requirements for the smooth functioning and survival of groups’.
+For this reason the 10 values are underlayed by four motivational goals—i.e., self-transcendence, conservation, self-enhancement, and openness to change.
+As shown in Figure 1, Schwartz posits that the human value model obtains a circular structure according to the content of the value's underlying motivational goal.
 Adjacent values are more compatible than those further away, where those at opposite ends are likely at conflict (Schwartz, 1994).

 <img src="https://github.com/dewaalaw/dsprojects/blob/39da999790a22d3a5ea14f5efcd707754a3fe059/human-values-scale/images/hvs.png" alt="Fig. 1 — Theoretical model of relations among motivational types of values, higher order value types, and bipolar value dimensions (Schwartz, 1994)" width="563"/>

-Schwartz’s human value scale (HVS) contends that the ‘needs of individuals as biological organisms’, ‘requisites of coordinated social interaction’, ‘and requirements for the smooth functioning and survival of groups’ are causal and thus the source of the ten values, enumerated in the codebook below, alongside the 21 indicators.
-For example, the indicator *impenv*—the importance to care for nature and environment which is a universal value type—is derived from the needs of individuals as biological organisms for survival.
+The codebook below lists the 10 values on the right alongside the indicators for measurement.
+For example, the indicator *impenv*—the importance to care for nature and environment, measuring the value universalism—is derived from the need of individuals as biological organisms to survive.

 ## Codebook